 Welcome!
 My name is MaryCatherine (Cathy) Burgess.
 With the skilled assistance of H.J.
 Blenkinsop, who designed this website, I have created a place and space to explore and share the core visions, resources, and mentors that have sustained and guided me for many years.
 I’m also delighted to have a platform, where I can offer experiential opportunities for those who might find them helpful.

-As I update this page, we’re almost nine months into a global pandemic that has called for thoughtful and careful measures involving self-quarantining/sheltering in place; physical distancing when outside for walks or short trips for groceries/essentials; self-isolation, if necessary; and creative ways of remaining socially connecting to our loved ones, colleagues, and neighbors.
+As I update this page, we’re close to a year into a global pandemic that has called for courage, perseverance, and depth of inner resources as we’ve attempted to respect ourselves and each other through self-quarantining/sheltering in place; physical distancing when outside for walks or short trips for groceries/essentials; self-isolation, if necessary; creative ways of remaining socially connecting to our loved ones, colleagues, and neighbors; and strength in the face of loss and grief.
 May you find the support you need and also offer others the appropriate support you can during this ‘Great Pause’ in history.

 In April of this year, I invited you to participate in a (free) Barrett Values Centre (BVC) Culture Assessment, which aimed to measure possible culture change related to COVID-19.
-That assessment ended 5 May 2020, and within the following month, as a BVC Consultant, I participated in a webinar outlining the results.
+That assessment ended 5 May 2020, and as a BVC Consultant, I since have participated in a several webinars outlining and rolling out the results.
+In coming months, I will share some of the major insights gained from that assessment.

 For more information on Barrett Values Centre and Values-Based Transformational Leadership, please see Values-Based Transformational Leadership under Purpose on this website.